 Local emissions are contributing to floods and heatwaves, and affecting local biodiversity and water quality.
 Immediate action to reduce excess waste, investment in low-carbon buildings and infrastructure, and increased access to green spaces are key to making Toronto a green, sustainable, and liveable city.
-Toronto's upcoming municipal election is a chance for you to vote for a greener, cleaner city.
+The upcoming mayoral by-election is an opportunity for you to vote for a greener, cleaner city.